Results of the Limited Enthusiasm Model with Demographics

 Generational secularisation occurs when the children of those open to Christianity become hardened, drifting away from the stance of their parents.
 This effect can happen with open unbelievers who still identify with Christian culture.
 They may have been brought up in church themselves but no longer attend or take their family.
 Their children, the next generation, move further from the culture.
 Eventually, there is a generation for which Christianity is alien and uncomfortable, something they cannot identify with.

-The big effect on stable church numbers occurs in the unbelievers, the part of the population undergoing secularisation.
-The conversion rate is sensitive to the openness to the gospel of society.
+The major effect on stable church numbers is among unbelievers, the part of the population undergoing secularisation.
+The conversion rate is sensitive to society’s openness to the gospel.
 In most cases, the church is a minority in society.
 Thus, societal changes – the environmental context – greatly influence church dynamics.
 However, that influence is very long-term.
-In figure 1, it takes over 500 years to stabilise.
+In Figure 1, it takes over 500 years to stabilise.
 Plenty of time for the church to take remedial action!

 Intentional Secularisation